Grill Your Own K-Town Style Wings

-One of the most renowned ramen locations around, Yume Wo Katare just celebrated its fifth anniversary and yet the line to get in is still one of the longest of any restaurant in town.
-Open for lunch and reopening for dinner, the tiny noodle nook is laid out like a classroom with communal tables facing the chefs who are hard at work churning out bowl after bowl of Jiro-style ramen -- and it’s been said that this location was the first of its kind in the US.
+One of the most renowned ramen locations in New England, Yume Wo Katare is laid out like a classroom with communal tables facing the chefs who are hard at work churning out bowl after bowl of Jiro-style ramen.
 You’ll only find one style served here, so you know it has to be good.
-Customers only choices are whether you want a mound of fresh garlic and if you want two or five slices of pork -- sorry vegetarians; you’re out of luck.
-The broth is made from slowly simmering pork bones for over 24 hours, and the super thick noodles are made in-house.
-A warning to the shy, Yume Wo roughly translates to “talk about your dreams,” and here are encouraged to do just that.
-After finishing (or trying to finish) your hearty bowl of ramen, customers are asked to stand and share their life goals in front of fellow patrons.
+After all these years, customers still only have to make two choices when it comes to ordering -- whether or not you want a mound of fresh garlic and whether you want two or five slices of pork.
+Sorry, vegetarians, you’re out of luck.
+This decadent broth is made from slowly simmering pork bones for over 24 hours, and the super thick noodles are made in-house.
+A warning to the shy, Yume Wo roughly translates to “talk about your dreams,” and diners here are encouraged to do just that.
+After finishing (or trying to finish) your hearty bowl, customers are asked to stand and share their life goals in front of fellow patrons...while the noodle master grades your attempt to finish your meal.

-If the Wu-Tang Clan owned a noodle shop, it'd look like this
+If the Wu-Tang Clan served up noodles, they'd look like this

-From the people that brought you Chinatown’s newest and hippest haunts, Shojo, and BLR, now bring you... the Ruckus.
-Opening earlier this year, noodle heads from all over the city have proclaimed Ruckus the best thing to happen to Ramen in Boston in recent times.
-Think classic ramen dishes offered in a hip-hop vernacular with a tasty twist.
+With Shojo and BLR (Best Little Restaurant), the team behind the Ruckus helped change the attitude and quality of Boston’s Chinatown cuisine.
+Now, two years since it opened, noodle heads from all over the city have proclaimed Ruckus the best recent ramen opening in Boston.
+Think classic ramen dishes offered in a hip-hop vernacular.
 The crowd-pleasing tori paitan ramen comes with chicken broth, a soy egg, leeks, purple cauliflower, and crispy-skinned fried chicken -- yes, fried chicken.
 Customers can also choose from the tsukamen dip (buckwheat noodles and squash curry), shoryuken ramen (pork neck, yuba and shoyu broth), black garlic mazemen (togarashi lamb, soy egg, nori, and chili), or the miso lit ramen (spicy miso broth, ground pork, soy, egg, nori, and Ruckus paste).
 Plus, any dish can be personalized with additional sides, known here as “Swag.”

 Nearby in neighboring Newton, you’ll find Little Big Diner.
-Little in size and big on taste, the suburban sensation’s Pan-Asian menu offers five varieties of ramen and a seasonal selection at that.
-Choose from paitan chicken, chili chashu pork paitan, miso ramen (spicy or not), and even a vegetarian pumpkin ramen in the fall.
-But if you’re really hungry and willing to put your fate in the chef’s hands, upgrade to the Chef’s Ultra Ramen, combining each option into one bowl.
-Add-ons are also available for each selection for a nominal fee.
+Little in size and huge on taste, the suburban sensation’s pan-Asian menu offers five varieties of ramen and a seasonal selection to boot.
+Choose from paitan chicken, chili chashu pork paitan, miso ramen (spicy or not), shoyu ramen -- and yes, even a vegetarian pumpkin ramen prime for fall in New England.
+But, if you’re really hungry and willing to put your fate in the chef’s hands, upgrade to the Chef’s Ultra Ramen, which combines each of the options into one bowl.
+Add-ons are also available with each selection for a nominal fee.

 Fenway, Back Bay

-Ken Oringer and Tony Messina’s famous izakaya in the Eliot Hotel has long been revered for inventive (and pricey) Japanese small plates, makimono, sashimi, and nigiri.
-A few years ago, however, the duo introduced an affordably priced late-night ramen menu with local nighthawks and service industry workers in mind.
-Now, on Friday and Saturday nights from 11pm-1am, three options of ramen are written on a cardboard menu, and that’s that.
-These late night offerings quickly became a local sensation and their cult following continues as many cite this as the best ramen in town.
+Ken Oringer and Tony Messina’s famous izakaya at the Eliot Hotel has long been revered for inventive (yet pricey) makimono, sashimi, and nigiri.
+A few years back, the duo decided to spice things up by introducing an affordably priced late-night ramen menu with local nighthawks and service industry workers in mind.
+Now, on Friday and Saturday nights from 11pm-1am, three options of ramen are written on a cardboard menu, placed somewhat in view, and that’s that.
+These late night offerings quickly became a local sensation and their cult following continues to grow as many in-the-know foodies cite this as the best ramen secret in town.

 Allston, Assembly Square